kmacdonald06/language-translator/getting-started.md

 ## Step 2: Try a domain-specific model
 {: #specify-model}

 {{site.data.keyword.languagetranslatorshort}} has specialized models for news, conversational, and patent domains.
 When you specify `source` and `target` languages as in Step 2, the service usually defaults to the news domain model for that translation path.
 To use a domain-specific model, specify the `model_id` instead of the `source` and `target` languages.
-You can also use a [custom model](https://www.ibm.com/watson/developercloud/doc/language-translator/customizing.html){: new_window} if you created one.
+You can also use a [custom model](customizing.html) if you created one.

 _Domain-specific models are not supported in requests that contain the [NMT preview header](release-notes.html#12-january-2018)._